Thiland, AsiaAsiaMarch 2027Thailand

 While we provide a guide for tipping your massage therapists, drivers, and guides, these remain at your discretion.

-Alcoholic Beverages and Meals:
+Alcoholic Beverages and Some Meals:

 Any spirits or wine outside of our specifically noted sunset cocktails or special dinners.
 Meals that are not included in the itinerary.